-Expenditure (excluding actuarial movements in closed pension scheme) was £11.2 million, an increase of 5.9% from 2021.
+Expenditure (excluding actuarial movements in closed pension scheme) was £12.5 million, an increase of 11.6% from 2022.
 Expenditure is analysed as follows:

-While some of the reduced activity, which resulted from the Covid-19 pandemic, continued into the 2021/22 financial year, with a number of operations and events being conducted virtually, there began a welcome return to previous levels of activity.
-Costs continued to be managed closely throughout the year.
-Operating cost increased compared with the prior year across most areas, reflecting this return of activity, and the filling of a number of vacancies required to deliver these activities.
+In 2022/23 the return to post-pandemic levels of activity was consolidated.
+Operating cost increased compared with the prior year across most areas, reflecting this return of activity, despite the challenge of filling of vacancies required to deliver these activities.
 While continuing to practice good cost control, inflationary pressures across the cost base, for people, programmes and operations, have also contributed to the overall expenditure increase compared with the prior year, together with continuing necessary investment in IT infrastructure and security.